Murkguy/TheMurk/5E Creative Commons/CCv5.1.md

 Spellcasting

 Your capacity for spellcasting depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
 Once you have the Spellcasting feature from more than one class, use the rules below.
-If you multiclass

-System Reference Document 5.1	57

-but have the Spellcasting feature from only one class, you follow the rules as described in that class.
+If you multiclass but have the Spellcasting feature from only one class, you follow the rules as described in that class.

 Spells Known and Prepared.
 You determine what spells you know and can prepare for each class individually, as if you were a single-­‐‑classed member of that class.
 If you are a ranger 4/wizard 3, for example, you know three 1st-­‐‑level ranger spells based on your levels in the ranger class.
 As 3rd-­‐‑level wizard, you know three wizard cantrips, and your spellbook contains ten wizard spells, two of which (the two you gained when you reached 3rd level as a wizard) can be 2nd-­‐‑level spells.
 If your Intelligence is 16, you can prepare six wizard spells from your spellbook.